Get Free Solar Panel Quotes

 In December, it’s a time when we all bring out our festive attire, like jumpers.

-“The main issue with jumper from an eco point of view is fast fashion,” Maximilian Schwerdtfeger, content manager for The Eco Experts revealed on BBC’s Sunday Morning Live.
+“The main issue with jumper from an eco point of view is fast fashion,” Maximilian Schwerdtfeger, deputy editor for The Eco Experts revealed on BBC’s Sunday Morning Live on 30 November 2025.

 “They are mass produced and are only warn once or twice, and about 90% of them are made almost entirely from plastic-based materials.”